Agile Architecture: an oxymoron?

 However, both approaches are used in a “bimodal” IT department.

-The same can be said of the fashion to develop “microservices” (as this Microservices paper explains).
+The same can be said of the fashion to develop “microservices”.

 Mitigating that risk, inevitably, involves tightening up of project milestones

 Typically, solution architects must complete “solution outline” documents and get them approved.